TRAINING

 Mini Badges

-Download the workbooks, and get your instructor or a parent to work through it with you.
+Obtain the syllabi, and in some cases the workbooks, from your DC, and get your instructor or a parent to work through it with you.
 Listen carefully to what they tell you, watch closely what they show you, and try it yourself till you get it right!
 Have fun!

 Badge Name:Â Â Bandages and Rugs